Southern Africa: Kruger, Victoria Falls & Zimbabwe National Parks - 17 Days

 Chobe: National Park & River Explorer

 From a morning with golden light casting a glow over Chobe National Park and its abundant wildlife to gliding along the shoreline of the Chobe River, this day allows you to be fully present in the landscapes of the park.
 Search for the “big five” and the many bird species that call the wetlands home.
-Cap off the experiences today with some time to freshen up at the lodge and an included group dinner at camp this evening.
+Cap off the experiences today with some time to freshen up at the camp and an included group dinner this evening.
 Rise early for a morning wildlife safari drive in Chobe National Park and board the Chobe Explorer for a memorable ride along the Chobe River searching for bird species and lounging on the top deck for prime wildlife viewing.
 There will be a group dinner at camp in the evening.

 • Day 8